 Author contributions.
-BG designed the study with contributions from other authors.
+BG designed the study with contributions from SMM, FJC, DP and MDH .
 BG designed the algorithms and wrote the code with contributions from SMM and FJC.
 BG and DP ran the analysis on test sites.
-BG wrote the paper with contributions from other authors.
+BG wrote the paper with contributions from SMM, FJC, DP and MDH.

 Competing interests.
-We declare no competing interests.
+The authors declare that they have no conflict of interest.

 Acknowledgements.
 We thank Emma Graf for testing the software.
-BG was funded by European Union Initial Training Grant 674899 - SUBITOP.
-SMM was supported by NERC grant NE/J009970/1, FJC was supported by a Geo.X fellowship and DP had support from the

-Coordination for the Improvement of Higher Education Personnel (CAPES) under a Science without Borders fellowship BEX 12000/13-2.
+Boris Gailleton was funded by European Union initial training grant 674899 - SUBITOP.
+Simon M. Mudd was supported by NERC grant NE/J009970/1, Fiona J. Clubb was supported by a Geo.X fellowship and Daniel Peifer had support from the Coordination for the Improvement of Higher Education Personnel (CAPES) under a Science without Borders fellowship BEX 12000/13-2.
 We thank the German Aerospace Center (DLR) for granting access to TanDEM-X data as part of the project DEM_GEOL1345.
+We would like to thank Giulia Sofia, Wolgang Schwanghart, Stefan Hergarten and an anonymous reviewer for their helpful comments and suggestions.